Active Substance: golimumab

 - active rheumatoid arthritis (a disease causing inflammation of the joints).
-Simponi is used in combination with methotrexate (another anti-inflammatory medicine).
-It can be used in patients who have not responded adequately to other treatments including methotrexate whose disease is moderate to severe, and in patients who have not previously been treated with methotrexate whose disease is severe and progressive;
+Simponi is used in combination with methotrexate (a medicine that acts on the immune system).
+It can be used in adults who have not responded adequately to other treatments including methotrexate whose disease is moderate to severe, and in patients who have not previously been treated with methotrexate whose disease is severe and progressive;

 - moderately to severely active ulcerative colitis (a disease causing inflammation and ulcers in the lining of the gut).
-Simponi is used in patients who have not responded adequately to, or cannot use, conventional treatment.
+Simponi is used in adults who have not responded adequately to, or cannot use, conventional treatment;

 The medicine can only be obtained with a prescription.